NCAR/tiegcm/doc/release/benchmarks.rst

 .. note::

-  You do *NOT* have to have an NCAR user account or token to retrieve this data.
+  You do *NOT* need to have an NCAR user account or token to retrieve this data.

 * You must have or create a `Globus <https://www.globus.org>`_ account.
 If your institution/organization has a Globus data sharing endpoint, you can use your institutional